-Arena Stage partnered with Steppenwolf Theatre Company in 2011 on Edward Albee's Who's Afraid of Virginia Woolf?, which opens on Broadway in fall 2012 and earns three Tony Awards, including Best Revival of a Play.
+2013 Arena Stage partnered with Steppenwolf Theatre Company in 2011 on Edward Albee's Who's Afraid of Virginia Woolf?, which opens on Broadway in fall 2012 and earns three Tony Awards, including Best Revival of a Play.

-Arena Stage launches the Playwrights' Arena specifically for local playwrights, selecting Norman Allen, Randy Baker, Jacqueline E. Lawton, Heather McDonald, Danielle Mahlman and Shawn Northrip to participate in this year-long program, which aims to provide a collaborative and collegial working laboratory environment for playwrights.
+Arena Stage launches the Playwrights' Arena specifically for local playwrights, selecting Norman Allen, Randy Baker, Jacqueline E. Lawton, Heather McDonald, Danielle Mohlman, and Shawn Northrip to participate in this year-long program, which aims to provide a collaborative and collegial working laboratory environment for playwrights.
+The program is later named for Mrs. Barbara R. Walton (1920-2003), a DC-based playwright who also served on Arena Stage's Board.

-Obie Award-winning playwright Samuel D. Hunter joins the American Voices New Play Institute as a yearlong resident playwright in 2013, followed by playwright Lydia R. Diamond during the 2013/14 seasons.
+Obie Award-winning playwright Samuel D. Hunter joins the American Voices New Play Institute as a yearlong resident playwright in 2013, followed by playwright Lydia R. Diamond during the 2013/14 Season.

 One Night with Janis Joplin returns to Arena Stage after a critically acclaimed run in fall 2012.
-A Night with Janis Joplin with star Mary Bridget Davies (who played Janis Joplin in both Arena Stage productions) goes on to open on Broadway in fall 2013.
+A Night with Janis Joplin star Mary Bridget Davies (who played Janis Joplin in both Arena Stage productions) goes on to open on Broadway in fall 2013.